szczyglis-dev/py-gpt/README.md

 ## Settings

-The following basic options can be modified from the application level:
+The following basic options can be modified directly within the application:

 ``` ini
 Config -> Settings...